neutrinojs/neutrino/packages/neutrino/README.md

 npm install --save-dev neutrino neutrino-preset-react
 ```

-With neutrino and your preset in place, modify the `npm scripts` in your package.json to use
+With neutrino and your preset in place, modify the `scripts` in your package.json to use
 neutrino for building the project:

 ```json